wur-bioinformatics/introduction-to-bioinformatics/chapter5.md

 respectively.
 Finally, phenomics measures the outward appearance and behavior of cells and organisms.

-The concept of genes is central to the dogma of molecular biology: it therefore makes sense that much early research was invested in sequencing genomes.
+The concept of genes is central to the dogma of molecular biology; it therefore makes sense that much early research was invested in sequencing genomes.
 These genomes were then annotated for genes, with accompanying predicted protein sequences.
 This focus on sequences has dominated much of